 Others causes of kidney damage resulting in proteinuria include:

-- Immune disorders (e.g., systemic lupus erythematosus (SLE), IgA nephropathy, Goodpasture's syndrome)
+- Immune disorders (e.g., lupus, IgA nephropathy, Goodpasture's syndrome)

 - Exposure to toxins

 Some other conditions that can cause proteinuria include: